cullenr/8bitsynth/osclliators.md

 our case has a range of 0 to 2π.

-If the Note Frequency is a subdivision of 1 second into loops of a waveform, we can think of phase as a fraction of a single cycle of our Note Frequency.
+If the Note Frequency is a subdivision of 1 second into loops of a waveform, we can think of phase as a portion of a single cycle of our Note Frequency.
 Instead of measuring Phase in Hertz like Note Frequency we measure Phase in Radians, in this case the range is 0 to 2π.
 ]